syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Getting-Started.md

 {% endtabs %}

-When focusing the input view, the hint label will be moved to the top position; it will be returned to the original position when proceeding further (on unfocused) without entering any value.
+When the input view is focused, the hint label moves to the top position.
+It returns to the original position if the input view is unfocused without any value entered.

-The default translate animation for the hint can be disabled by setting the [EnableHintAnimation](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_EnableHintAnimation) property to `false`.
-Instead translate animation in hint, you can use the alpha animation by setting the [EnableFloating](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_EnableFloating) property to `false`.
+The default translation animation for the hint can be disabled by setting the [EnableHintAnimation](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_EnableHintAnimation) property to `false`.
+Instead of a translation animation, you can use an alpha animation by setting the [EnableFloating](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_EnableFloating) property to `false`.

-Run the project, and check if you get following output to make sure that the project has been configured properly to add the text input layout control.
+Run the project to see the output and ensure that the project has been configured properly to include the text input layout control.

 ![Adding hint](Getting-Started_images/hint.gif)

-## Enabling password visibility toggle
+## Enabling Password Visibility Toggle

-The password visibility toggle is used to show or hide the visibility of characters in the input view added to the control.
-You can enable this toggle by setting the [EnablePasswordVisibilityToggle](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_EnablePasswordVisibilityToggle) property to `true`.
+The password visibility toggle is used to show or hide the characters in the input view.
+This feature can be enabled by setting the [EnablePasswordVisibilityToggle](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_EnablePasswordVisibilityToggle) property to `true`.

 {% tabs %}